braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/android_13.md

 ![An Android push message asking "Allow Kitchenerie to send you notifications?" with two buttons "Allow" and "Don't allow" at the bottom of the message.]({% image_buster /assets/img/android/android-13-push-prompt.png %}){: style="float:right;max-width:430px;width:50%;margin-left:15px;border:0"}

 This new permission follows a similar pattern to iOS and Web push, where you only have one attempt to obtain permission.
-If a user declines push (explicitly or by clicking outside of the prompt), your app cannot ask for permission again.
+If a user chooses `Don't Allow` then your app cannot ask for permission again.

 Note that apps are granted a [temporary exemption][4] intended for users who previously had push notifications for that app enabled prior to updating to Android 13.
 These users will remain eligible to receive push from the app until (A) they explicitly decline the permission prompt when it's shown (or within system settings), or (B) the app is opened for the first time after a user upgrades to Android 13.